 - Follow the schedule provided; weekly chapter assignments and extra resources are in each week's module folder. - Read the assigned chapter(s) for the week; follow instructions to complete the accompanying assignment and chapter quiz.
-Each will be completed through Canvas. - Complete all weekly assignments and quizzes, plus the midterm and final exams AS SCHEDULED (see the course schedule in Canvas). - Contact the instructor via email at once with any problems or issues.
+Each will be completed through Canvas. - Complete all weekly assignments and quizzes, plus the midterm and final exams AS SCHEDULED (see the course schedule in Canvas). - Contact the instructor via email immediately with any problems or issues.
 I cannot handle problems unless you make me aware of them.
-Do not wait until the assignment or quiz due date to contact me with questions about the material. - Students enrolled in this section of POS 2041 are expected to use their GCSC email address, and to use the textbook (noted above) plus Canvas for accessing the learning materials for this course and for all internet-based communication.
+Do not wait until the assignment or quiz due date to contact me with questions about the material. - Students enrolled in this section of POS 2041 are expected to use their GCSC email address and the required textbook (noted above), plus Canvas for accessing the learning materials for this course and for all internet-based communication.

 Academic Integrity Policy - Honest participation in academic endeavors fosters an environment in which optimal learning can take place and is consistent with the college's mission.
 Academic misconduct, including cheating or plagiarism, is destructive to the spirit of an educational environment.
-Social Science professors report every instance of student academic misconduct to the college for inclusion on the student's records.
-"Cheating" includes but is not limited to use of any unauthorized assistance in completing course work.
+Social Science professors report every instance of student academic misconduct to the college for inclusion in the student's records.
+"Cheating" includes but is not limited to the use of any unauthorized assistance in completing coursework.
 "Plagiarism" includes, but it not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment as well as the purchase of papers or projects.
 "Self-plagiarism" occurs when a student submits the same or considerably similar document to fulfill requirements in different classes.
 For example, if a student submits a term paper in Religion they originally wrote for an English class, this is self-plagiarism.
 Once a paper receives a grade in one class, it cannot be submitted again for another class.
-Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or 0 for the test, assignment, or activity, to failure of the course, to suspension or dismissal from the college.
+Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or 0) for the test, assignment, or activity, to failure of the course, to suspension or dismissal from the college.

 Student Accessibility Statement - Gulf Coast State College supports an inclusive learning environment for all students.
-If there are aspects of the instruction or design of this course that hinder your full participation, reasonable accommodations can be arranged.
-Prior to receiving accommodation, you must register with Student Accessibility Resources.
+If there are aspects of the instruction or design of this course that hinder your full participation, reasonable accommodation can be arranged.
+Before receiving accommodation, you must register with Student Accessibility Resources.
 Appropriate academic accommodation will be determined based on the documented needs of the student.
-For information regarding the registration process, email sar@gulfcoast.edu or call 850-747-3243.
+For information regarding the SAR registration process, email sar@gulfcoast.edu or call 850-747-3243.

-Diversity of Viewpoints - A Florida College System institution may not shield students, faculty, or staff from "expressive activities", such as peaceful assembly, speeches, signs, literature, lectures, and educational materials.
+Diversity of Viewpoints and Recording Lectures - A Florida College System institution may not shield students, faculty, or staff from "expressive activities", such as peaceful assembly, speeches, signs, literature, lectures, and educational materials.
 "Intellectual freedom and viewpoint diversity mean the exposure of students, faculty, and staff to, and encouragement of their exploration of a variety of ideological and political perspectives" (Chapter 2021-159, Laws of Florida).
+In accordance with federal and state privacy laws, students may record class lectures for their own personal educational use, in connection with a complaint to the college, or as evidence in internal or external legal proceedings.
+Students may not publish or upload the recordings or any components thereof without the knowledge and written permission of the faculty member.
+Failure to obtain permission to publish could lead to the student paying damages, attorney fees, and court costs.
+For more information about what can be recorded, please see the guidelines in the GCSC Student Handbook.